mhasse1/rcforge/docs/redesign-v030.md

 The rcForge project has evolved through multiple iterations, with each version addressing specific challenges in shell configuration management.
 The v0.3.0 redesign represents a significant architectural shift aimed at simplifying, securing, and streamlining the shell configuration system.

+### Project Name Use in Code

+The correct name of the project is `rcForge`.
+For camel_case applications it should be written `RcForge`.
+To shorten the function or variable name, use `rc`.

 ## Design Philosophy

 ### Core Principles